 - The inability to engage in recreational activities you previously enjoyed

-How do I know if I’m entitled to compensation under the Jones Act?
+How do I know if I’m entitled To Compensation Under the Jones Act?

-The Jones Act protects seamen, or workers who spend a significant amount of time working as a crew member or a captain on a ship or boat in navigation.
+The Jones Act protects seamen, or workers who spend a significant amount of time working as a crewmember or a captain on a ship or boat in navigation.

 - Afloat,